 The Egyptian Museum of Antiquities

 As I recall the space in an attempt to describe to you what I experienced, my eyes are misting up a little.
 I love museums.
 I have a love affair that goes back to my childhood days in the Smithsonian.
 I love them all, big and small, but oh my god this museum is amazing.
 If you don’t love museums, feel free to skip to the next section, because I am going to gush.
-Although I usually use my own photographs here, I was not allowed to take pictures inside the museum, so I tried to find some photos from the web for perspective and to break up the wall of text.
+Although I was not allowed to take pictures inside the museum at the time, I later returned in 2019 and I’ve updated this older article with some of those.

 The building itself is enormous and some of the artifacts housed within are so large that the vaulted ceilings go up 3 stories to accommodate them.
 There are enormous stone statues rescued from dig sites that had been nearly entirely pillaged.
 There are halls and side rooms and pillars and stacks and rows and buckets of ancient Egyptian artifacts.
 I went to the travelling Tut exhibit when it was in the US and just.. no. If you love all things ancient Egypt, this place is your temple.
 I could probably have spent the entire day happily exploring all the rooms and exhibits there, but we only had a couple hours.